An in-depth look at the piano learning app.

 How it Stacks Up to Competitors

-As mentioned above, even though Flowkey is our #1 pick for overall piano lessons, there are other options out there that do similar things.
+As mentioned above, there are other options out there that do similar things to this app.
 I’ve reviewed other learning software like Melodics and Playground Sessions on this site, but so far FlowKey is my favorite implementation of interactive learning.

 So why is that?